ptengelmann/Podnex/README.md

 **Build Bold.
 Build Together.**
 A brand-led, people-powered ecosystem where creators form Pods to build and launch real-world products collaboratively.

+🚨 Intellectual Property Disclaimer

+The Podnex codebase is shared for educational and community contribution purposes only.
+The Podnex name, brand identity, and platform concept are protected.

+You may not clone, rebrand, or commercialize any part of this project without express written permission.
+Please refer to the LICENSE for full terms.

 ---

 ## 🚀 What is Podnex?